What is neck mobility and why does it matter?

 Poor posture and desk setup

-If your chair is too low, your screen is at the wrong height, or your desk isn’t supporting your arms, your neck compensates by holding tension.
+If your chair is too low, your screen is at the wrong height, or your desk setup is not supporting your arms, your neck compensates by holding tension.
 Your muscles work harder than they should, and after weeks or months, this becomes stiffness you notice every time you turn your head.

 Muscle weakness and imbalance

-The deep neck muscles that support and stabilise your head become weaker if they’re not used properly.
+The deep neck muscles that support and stabilise your head become weaker if they are not used properly.
 Meanwhile, the front-of-neck and chest muscles tighten from being held in a shortened position all day.
-This imbalance makes a full range of motion harder to achieve.
+Tight neck muscles and this muscular imbalance contribute to reduced neck mobility, making a full range of motion harder to achieve over time.

 Age and everyday wear